THIS WEEK: Free Online Workshops on Estate Planning and Medicaid Planning. REGISTER NOW

 ABLE stands for: Achieving a Better Life Experience and was brought into existence by the ABLE Act which allowed for the creation of ABLE accounts in Florida.

-Any Florida resident who has a qualifying disability since before turning 26 years old, can contribute up to the gift-tax exemption amount (currently $15,000 per year) from any source.
+Any Florida resident who has a qualifying disability since before turning 26 years old, can contribute up to the gift-tax exemption amount (currently $18,000 per year as of 2024) from any source.
 Funds can be allocated to different investment strategies (pick from the predetermined portfolio allocations with ABLE United) and withdrawn by the disabled individual or their legal guardian or agent (tax-free if used for qualified expenses – i.e. education, housing and other basic living expenses, transportation, employment training, health, assistive technologies, prevention and wellness, financial management fees, legal fees, funeral/burial costs).
 Funds can go directly to the disabled individual’s personal checking account or funds can be transferred to a 3rd party directly via an ABLE United bank check (the same way you can pay a bill with a regular bank).

 Up to $100,000 can be retained in the ABLE account while maintaining SSI eligibility.